skyvers/skyve-dev-guide/_pages/appendix.md

 ```

 Where
-* `myApplication.war` is the self-contained web archive containing application metadata and framework libraries
+* `myApplication.war` is the self-contained web archive containing application metadata and Skyve platform libraries
 * `myApplication-ds.xml` is the datasource file containing the jdbc connection string and credentials
 * `myApplication.json` is the instance-specific settings file, containing all of the settings specific to the particular instance.